NVIDIA/nvaitc-toolkit/CONTRIBUTING.md

     - ```Fixes #(issueNumber)```
     - Do NOT add a colon after "Fixes" - this prevents automatic closing.
 6. Create a Pull Request
-7. Follow the link posted by the CLA assistant to your pull request and accept it, as described in detail above.
+7. Follow the link posted by the NVAITC Toolkit to your pull request and accept it, as described in detail above.
 8. Wait for our code review and approval, possibly enhancing your change on request
-    -   Note that the CLA Assistant developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while
+    -   Note that the NVAITC Toolkit developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while

 9. Once the change has been approved we will inform you in a comment
 10. We will close the pull request, feel free to delete the now obsolete branch